VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Spellblade [TellianStormwalde]

-_Requirement: Must be able to cast a spell._
+_Requirement: Must be able to cast a spell_

 Your practice balancing swordplay and spellcraft has given you insight on how you can use your magical abilities to fuel your strikes, granting you the following benefits: